 Few of us have unlimited budgets and need to keep an eye on our spending.
 So how do you afford Roadschooling when you are on a budget?
 Get tips on where to cut costs and keep your Roadschool journey free or low cost.
-After nearly 4 years on the road, we have found out how to afford Roadschooling and keep the kids happy and learning.
+Being on the road since 2015, we have found out how to afford Roadschooling and keep the kids happy and learning.

 This post contains affiliate links.
 We receive a commission for purchases made via these links.